openair-collective/openair-cyan/README.md

 # The Documentation, Q&A, Wiki, and Project Updates

-The <a href="docs/Reference_Docs/assembly/Cyan_Assembly_Instructions.pdf">Cyan Assembly Instructions</a> will get you started with an overview of how it works, a parts list, and instructions for putting it together.
-All this information is also found on our <a href="https://github.com/openair-collective/openair-cyan/wiki">Wiki</a>.
+The [Cyan Assembly Instructions](docs/Reference_Docs/assembly/Cyan_Assembly_Instructions.pdf) will get you started with an overview of how it works, a parts list, and instructions for putting it together.
+All this information is also found on our [Wiki](https://github.com/openair-collective/openair-cyan/wiki).

-We now have a <a href="extras/Cyan_Q_and_A.md">Cyan Q&A</a> that goes over some common general and technical questions.
+We now have a [Cyan Q&A](extras/Cyan_Q_and_A.md) that goes over some common general and technical questions.

-The <a href="https://github.com/openair-collective/openair-cyan/blob/main/Cyan%20-%20Supporting%20System%20Calculations.xlsx">Supporting System Calculations</a> describe the logic that went into designing the system, from a LCA/TEA perspective.
+The [Supporting System Calculations](docs/Reference_Docs/data/Cyan%20-%20Supporting%20System%20Calculations.xlsx) describe the logic that went into designing the system, from a LCA/TEA perspective.

-The <a href="docs/Reference_Docs/data/Cyan%20-%20CO2%20Capture%20Measurements.xlsx">CO2 Capture Measurements</a> describe results obtained so far on how well this system can perform.
+The [CO2 Capture Measurements](docs/Reference_Docs/data/Cyan%20-%20CO2%20Capture%20Measurements.xlsx) describe results obtained so far on how well this system can perform.

-To report your modifications, experimental results, and feedback for making Cyan better, please visit the <a href="https://sites.google.com/view/cyan-datashare/">Cyan DataShare</a> site.
+To report your modifications, experimental results, and feedback for making Cyan better, please visit the [Cyan DataShare](https://sites.google.com/view/cyan-datashare/) site.

-To see an overview of where we are with current progress, please view the <a href="https://github.com/openair-collective/openair-cyan/projects/1">Projects board</a>.
+To see an overview of where we are with current progress, please view the [Projects board](https://github.com/openair-collective/openair-cyan/projects/1).

-Lastly, to view Cyan Project Progress updates on the OpenAir Forum, those are <a href="https://www.openairforum.org/t/cyan-project-progress/105/14">available here</a>.
+Lastly, to view Cyan Project Progress updates on the OpenAir Forum, those are [available here](https://www.openairforum.org/t/cyan-project-progress/105/14).

 # Carbon Capture Details